guitarsmack/phase_3_project_immigrant_client_db/README.md

 **pycountry** pycountry has a less information on specific data from countries, like what language one speaks, but a wider range of similar information.
 It has some information on countries, languages, language scripts and even currencies but I needed specifically the languages available to me.
 Using the abbreviation given to me by countryinfo, which is its alpha_2, I can search the languages for the correct one and get the name of what the alpha_2 returns. *pycountry* seems to have a lot of variety of information but not a great way to connect them, as in finding out what currency or language a country uses.

+## Options

+***clients.py***

+Holds all the functions for creating, searching and updating the database.
+It uses the datetime module to enter the date of when people join the organization.
+SQLITE does not support data for having a date in the database so it had to be converted to a string but it was a good way to learn some aspects of datetime.
+It also uses countryinfo module to make sure that a country of origin is an actual place.
+This is the many of the one-to-many relationship.

+***countries.py***

+Contains all the functions for creating, searching and updating the database for countries.
+This uses the countryinfo module and pycountry module that both work together to make sure that a country being added is a real country and also to get the primary language of said country.
+This is the one side of the one-to-many relationship.

+***cli.py***

+The direct interaction the user has with the database.
+This is done by editing, adding and removing data as well as just getting related groups of data.

+***helpers.py***

+This is the file that puts it all together.
+It helps the *cli.py* file use the functions in the *countries.py* and *clients.py* files and interpret it properly to be legible by the user.